 The year culminates in an independent research project oriented toward public exhibition, publication, or digital dissemination.

-The program is designed for mid-career professionals or post-graduate students seeking advanced training that will prepare them for careers as architecture teachers, critics, curators, civic leaders, theorists, journalists, and provocateurs.
+The program is designed for midcareer professionals or postgraduate students seeking advanced training that will prepare them for careers as teachers of architecture, critics, curators, civic leaders, theorists, journalists, and provocateurs.

-- Experimental History: Forms of architectural and urban history that explore non-traditional and alternative modes including reconstruction, counterfactual history, critical conservation, and even destruction.
+Forms of architectural and urban history that explore non-traditional and alternative modes including reconstruction, counterfactual history, critical conservation, and even destruction

-- New Media: Architectural and urban practices that engage multimedia and new media such as animations, apps, video, and databases.
+Architectural and urban practices that engage multimedia and new media such as animations, apps, video, and databases

-- Critical Practices: Spatial and urban practices that provocatively address political and social subjects, including forms of spatial activism.
+Spatial and urban practices that provocatively address political and social subjects including forms of spatial activism

 MAAD students tailor a course sequence that meets their specific needs.
 Each student must complete 30 credits over the course of two semesters (fall/spring).